Is Romania safe?

 7. Why should you travel to Romania?

-8. Is the Ukrainian war affecting Romania?
+8. Is Romania safe from war?
+Is the Ukrainian war affecting Romania?

 Where is Romania?

-Is Romania safe to visit?
+Is Romania safe to visit

 Who does Terrorism affect?